 Consequently, pre-war emigrants tended to hold on to a strong sense of attachment to Japan and the idea of repatriating one day (Wakatsuki and Suzuki 1975).
 Many emigrants, indeed, maintained Japanese nationality without taking up foreign citizenship.
 Their low naturalization rate was partially attributed to restrictive measures in the host societies, such as the US and Peru.
 Yet even in Brazil, where there were no such restrictions, only 2.6% of Japanese immigrants (5,000 out of 190,000) took up Brazilian citizenship (Wakatsuki and Suguki 1975).
 Emigrant nationalism sometimes erupted in extreme forms.
-In the aftermath of WWII (1946-1947), an armed conflict occurred in Brazil, led by Shindo Renmei (Way of the Subjects of the Emperor’s League), an ultra-right nationalist association that did not believe in Japan’s defeat.
-Similar nationalist organizations --Aikoku Doshikai (Patriotic Association of Men of the Same Ideals), Kodo Remmei (Federation of Imperial Doctrine), and Yamato Minzoku (Club of Men of the Same Race of Old Japan)-- also emerged in Peru, preaching that stories of Japan’s defeat were false (Thompson 1974; Peru Shimpo 1975).
+In the aftermath of World War II (1946-1947), an armed conflict occurred in Brazil, led by Shindo Renmei (Way of the Subjects of the Emperor’s League), an ultra-right nationalist association that did not believe in Japan’s defeat.
+Similar nationalist organizations --Aikoku Doshikai (Patriotic Association of Men of the Same Ideals), Kodo Remmei (Federation of Imperial Doctrine), and Yamato Minzoku (Club of Men of the Same Race of Old Japan)-- also emerged in Peru, preached that stories of Japan’s defeat were false (Thompson 1974; Peru Shimpo 1975).

 The intricate, and inseparable, relationship between emigrants and their “motherland” was crucial for the successful implementation of Japan’s pre-war program of colonial emigration (Iitsubo 2016).
 In other words, emigration was central to the process of Japan’s nation-building, and Japanese overseas colonias were cultivated as part and parcel of its national development strategy.
 Pre-war emigrants were expected to retain ties to Japan and contribute to its national modernization project as agents of economic development and territorial expansion, even though they were often “pushed out” by the government to feed the rest of the population.

 This contradictory relationship, or what Endoh (2009) calls “the double functions of exclusion and inclusion” (pp. 11-12), underpinned the motives and consequences of the Japanese emigration program.
 To include emigrants there (abroad), they were excluded here (sent out of Japan); because they were included here (as part of the Japanese nation and race), they were excluded there (by the host societies).
-This simultaneous inclusion and exclusion continued after WWII, although the relationship between Japan and its emigrants changed drastically in rhetoric and ideology.
+This simultaneous inclusion and exclusion continued after World War II, although the relationship between Japan and its emigrants changed drastically in rhetoric and ideology.

 IV.
-Ideological Turn Post-WWII
+Ideological Turn Post-World War II